nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. tCheck will open the Help window, which shows a message explaining how to access the help page.
+2. A pop-up window will appear.
+The window contains a message explaining how to access the tCheck User Guide.

 ![HelpCommandScreenshot](images/HelpCommandScreenshot.png)